 Who Is Eligible?

-- The organization must be a non-profit society, registered in Alberta for at least one year.
+- Applicants must be registered as a non-profit society in Alberta for at least one year

 - The organization must encourage public engagement in Edmonton’s heritage by:

 - operating a heritage facility that is open to the public for a minimum of 200 hours per year, and / or